PGCE Secondary Science Biology / Overview

 - Degree awarded

 - PG Certificate in Education

 - Entry requirements

 All applicants require a strong academic record at A level or equivalent and at degree level including a 2:2 honours degree in a biological science with at least half the content strongly related to Biology.
 You will require a strong academic record at A-level or equivalent: you should have at least grade B in Biology (or a grade C if you can demonstrate sustained academic progression since A-level) and at least one other science or maths subject at A-level.
-All applicants must also hold qualifications in English language and mathematics at GCSE grade C or above, or hold equivalent qualifications in these subjects.
+All applicants must also hold qualifications in English language and mathematics at GCSE grade C or above (Grade 4 or above as of academic year 2016/17), or hold equivalent qualifications in these subjects.